leithdm/lethalapps/TESTING.md

 - Search
 ![PowerMapper Errors](readme-files/powermapper-search.PNG)

+Result: Offer an HTML site map, and provide a unique page title to each page.
+Using [XML-SiteMaps](https://www.xml-sitemaps.com/) a site-map was created and added to the root directory.
+A unique page title was provided to each page.

 - Usability
-Result: Offer an HTML site map.
-Using [XML-SiteMaps](https://www.xml-sitemaps.com/) a site-map was created and added to the root directory to remove this error.

 ![PowerMapper Errors](readme-files/powermapper-usability.PNG)

-Result: minor Errors in relation to img-width and img-height.
+Result: minor Errors in relation to lack of img-width and img-height attributes making the page layout jumpy when first loading.
+This error is ignored for this version as its effects are negligible.
-These errors were corrected.

 ## Testing User stories